-Once they were back on board and up on the crew deck, Taro excused herself to get ready for her date, and Merlin left to go check on Jiro.
+Once they were back on board and up on the crew deck, Taro excused herself to get ready for her date.
 Sam and Ivy went back to their respective cabins and the wolf tapped lightly on his first officer's door.

 "C'mon in," he heard through the panel.
-Merlin let himself inside and found the cougar sitting up in bed on two pillows against the wall.
+Merlin let himself inside and found the cougar sitting up in bed with two pillows against the wall.

 "You look like you're feeling a little better," the wolf told him.

-"…and you look silly," Jiro replied with a raised eyebrow.
+"…and you look bizarre with that thing on," Jiro replied with a raised eyebrow.
 "Did you lose a bet with Jasper?"

 Merlin looked up at the brim of hat with a frown.
 He reached up to take it off, but then decided to leave it where it was.
 "No, I bought it for myself," he answered in a miffed tone.
 "You are going to respect this hat."